Self-Sovereign Identity is a hot mix of politics and technology.

 There has been a yearning at the same time to give people a digital presence that mirrors, or even might eventually supersede, their real-world social standing.

 SSI is political.
 About 10 years ago we were in the middle of some enormous public-private federations, such as the US National Strategy for Trusted Identities in Cyberspace (NSTIC) and GOV.UK Verify, with grand plans to reuse our identity across healthcare and education and banking and government.
-They all failed.
+The grand free-market federations all failed.

 And then, just as awareness and anger was mounting around surveillance capitalism, Bitcoin blockchain came along.